The Warrior Who Carried Life

-The Warrior Who Carried Life is a novel by Geoff Ryman published in 1985.
+The Warrior Who Carried Life is a fantasy novel by Canadian writer Geoff Ryman, published in 1985.

 Plot summary

-The Warrior Who Carried Life is a novel in which Cara learns witchcraft to get revenge on the Galu.
+It is the story of Cara, who learns witchcraft to get revenge on the Galu.

 Reception

 Dave Langford reviewed The Warrior Who Carried Life for White Dwarf #66, and stated that "For the climax Ryman goes for broke; a sad and gentle coda saves his theme from the common fault of being too big to care about.
 There are glitches (the appalling poetry of the Secret Rose crashes to I earth when verbalized as 'Humanity was in danger of being replaced'), but Ryman is an author to watch."

 Colin Greenland reviewed The Warrior Who Carried Life for Imagine magazine, and stated that "Ryman draws on folklore other authors have forgotten, to create a dark fantasy at once familiar and deeply strange.
 Cara's quest through hell for vengeance on inhuman invaders has the clarity and conviction of a good nightmare.
 Geoff Ryman is the most gifted of new British fantasy writers by far."